Wer (god): Worship

 Worship of Wer is chiefly attested from the middle Euphrates area, northern Babylonia (though only before the Middle Babylonian period), the Diyala area, and Assyria.
 While confirmed attestations go back to the time of the Akkadian Empire, only from the Old Babylonian period onward the god is known from sources other than theophoric names.

 Wer appears in nine types of masculine theophoric names from Old Babylonian Mari, with eight using the spelling Mer and one - Wer.
 Furthermore, the names of the local deities Itūr-Mēr and Tar’am-Mēr are both agreed to be theophoric names invoking him.
 Other sites where names invoking him are attested include Sippar, various locations in Assyria (in the Old Assyrian period) and the Diyala area, Puzrish-Dagan (Puzur-Wer from the Ur III period) and Larsa (Ubār-Wēr from the Old Babylonian period).
 A possible seventh century BCE attestation of a theophoric name invoking him as Ber, dnbr, usually interpreted as Dannu-Ber, "Ber is strong," is known from an Aramaic papyrus found in Saqqara in Egypt, However, the restoration is not certain, and according to Daniel Schwemer caution should be maintained.

 References to veneration of Wer other than theophoric names are absent from the corpus of Mari texts, though a place named Bāb-Mēr (KÁ-me-er^{ki}) is attested in a single source from the šakkanakku period.
-Furthermore, later texts from the kingdom of Khana attest the existence of a house of worship dedicated to him (akīt ^{d}me-er) in nearby Terqa.
+Furthermore, later texts from the kingdom of Ḫana attest the existence of a house of worship dedicated to him (akīt ^{d}me-er) in nearby Terqa.
 He was also apparently worshiped in Nerebtum, Shaduppum and Kakkulatum.

 A school text from Kanesh, an Assyrian trading colony in Anatolia, mentions him alongside Ashur.
 In the Neo-Assyrian period, he was worshiped in Assur in the temple of Ištar-Aššurītu ("the Assyrian Ishtar"), and in Nineveh in the temple of Ashur.
 He is also mentioned on the Antakya stele of Adad-nirari III alongside Ashur, Adad, Sin of Harran and other deities.
 Additionally, in the same period Iluwēr, most likely the same deity, was worshiped by Arameans in Tell Afis in Syria, as attested on the Stele of Zakkur.